 Fauna & Flora

-Top Places to View and Visit in Lagoa de Santiago
+Top Places to View & Visit in Lagoa de Santiago

 To fully appreciate the beauty of this magical lake, you can visit viewpoints such as Miradouro da Grota do Inferno.
-Other viewpoints include Miradouro da Lagoa de Santiago, and Miradouro da Lagoa do Canário.
+Other views include Miradouro da Lagoa de Santiago and Miradouro da Lagoa do Canário.

 How to Get to Lagoa de Santiago